 Documentaries I have helped co-produce with tptMN include two Emmy-nominated films, Concussions & Female Athletes and Media Coverage & Female Athletes which won the 2014 Upper Midwest Regional Emmy for best Sports Documentary.
-A third documentary with tptMN Game ON: Women Can Coach! is underway, November 2018 release!
+A third documentary with tptMN Game ON: Women Can Coach! was premiered November 2018.
 See the short “Women in Sport Leadership” that was part of the PBS Online Film Festival here.

 Performance Training: I have worked as a mental performance coach with individuals, coaches and teams on various aspects of teaching the cognitive and emotional tools needed for mental toughness and increasing the likelihood of optimal performance.